ansible-lockdown/RHEL7-STIG/doc/source/controls-rhel7.rst

   * *High severity* controls have a large impact on the security of a system.
 They also have the largest operational impact to a system and deployers should test them thoroughly in non-production environments.

+  * *Medium severity* controls are the bulk of the items in the STIG and they have a moderate level of impact on the security of a system.
+    Many controls in this category will have an operational impact on a system and should be tested thoroughly before implementation.

   * *Low severity* controls have a smaller impact on overall security, but they are generally easier to implement with a much lower operational impact.